MicrosoftDocs/entra-docs/docs/global-secure-access/concept-connectors.md

 To provide a secure service, connectors have to authenticate toward the service, and the service has to authenticate toward the connector.
 This authentication is done using client and server certificates when the connectors initiate the connection.
 This way the administrator’s username and password aren't stored on the connector machine.

-The certificates used are specific to the application proxy service.
+The certificates used are specific to the service.
 They're created during the initial registration and automatically renewed every couple of months.

 After the first successful certificate renewal, the Microsoft Entra private network connector service (Network Service) has no permission to remove the old certificate from the local machine store.
 If the certificate expires or isn't used by the service, you can delete it safely.

-To avoid problems with the certificate renewal, ensure that the network communication from the connector towards the [documented destinations](application-proxy-add-on-premises-application.md#prepare-your-on-premises-environment) is enabled.
+To avoid problems with certificate renewal, ensure that the network communication from the connector towards the [documented destinations](../identity/app-proxy/application-proxy-add-on-premises-application.md#prepare-your-on-premises-environment) is enabled.

 If a connector isn't connected to the service for several months, its certificates could be outdated.
 In this case, uninstall and reinstall the connector to trigger registration.
 You can run the following PowerShell commands: